farirpgs/fari-community/public/catalog/creators/pandion-games/grove-system/index.md

 - Help others, or need help
 - Be a friend, or show character depth

-***Design Note:*** We recommend giving a list of options.
+**_Design Note:_** We recommend giving a list of options.
 Above are three broad categories to start.
 These token-earning actions should reinforce your game’s themes and help define what players should be doing through the game.

-# Actions
+# Actions | Grove System

 Actions are special moves or abilities that cost 1-10 tokens to perform.
 Three Playbook Actions are given to characters by their playbooks.
 Unique Macro Actions are available during the Macro Phase.
 Characters can add to their Playbook Actions by using the Learn a Skill Macro Action.
 Finally, building Facilities adds new Macro Actions with special benefits.

-***Design Note:*** In other systems, players might have access to numerous Moves or Actions as part of their playbook.
+**_Design Note:_** In other systems, players might have access to numerous Moves or Actions as part of their playbook.
 However, in The Grove System characters purposefully start with fewer (about 3), but are provided opportunities to increase their available playbook actions by learning skills, and add larger Macro actions by building facilities.
 Overall, between Playbooks, Skills, Facilities and Macro actions, players have a wide range of choices available to them that continue to grow as they play.

-# Failing, Complications, & Assisting
+# Failing, Complications, & Assisting | Grove System

 When attempting something risky or performing a task or Action, players can decide if their character fails at the task in exchange for earning a Token.
 When a player fails, others may assist them to succeed by giving something up – such as a memory, a macro phase action, an item, or anything else they can think of, though they are not obligated to help.